homearanya/active-escapes/src/pages/tours/psj-coffee-bay-backpacker-hike.md

   overview2: null
   table2: null
   includes:
-    - '<strong>6 Nights Accommodation</strong>(sharing basis): 4 nights backpackers (PSJ, Coffee Bay, Kraal-Mpande, Mdumbi) & 2 nights VBA’s (dinner & breakfast included) or substitute VBA for backpacker nights, & upgrade options as selected from itinerary.'
+    - '<strong>6 Nights Accommodation</strong> (sharing basis): 4 nights backpackers (PSJ, Coffee Bay, Kraal-Mpande, Mdumbi) & 2 nights VBA’s (dinner & breakfast included) or substitute VBA for backpacker nights, and upgrade options as selected from itinerary.'
-    - '- Homestay’s will provide dinner & breakfast in their inclusive rate.
+    - 'Homestay’s will provide dinner and breakfast in their inclusive rate.
 Homestays can provide a basic packed lunch for an extra R50 (can pre-request this).'
-    - '- Backpackers provide dinner only in the inclusive rate (breakfasts & packed lunches for own account from backpackers)'
+    - 'Backpackers provide dinner only in the inclusive rate (breakfasts & packed lunches for own account from backpackers)'
     - '<strong>5 Full Hiking Days</strong> accompanied by a local hiking guide'
-    - '<strong>Return Backpacker shuttles</strong>from Coffee Bay back to PSJ (self-drives) OR pick-up from Mtata to PSJ + return from Coffee Bay to PSJ (* Larger groups – can request the additional price of a PRIVATE TRANSFER from Coffee Bay – PSJ direct, which doesn’t work out to much more)'
+    - '<strong>Return Backpacker shuttles</strong> from Coffee Bay back to PSJ (self-drives) OR pick-up from Mtata to PSJ + return from Coffee Bay to PSJ (* Larger groups – can request the additional price of a PRIVATE TRANSFER from Coffee Bay – PSJ direct)'
-    - '<strong>Meals:</strong> Dinner & Breakfast’s inclusive from all village homestay’s.
+    - '<strong>Meals:</strong> Dinner and breakfasts inclusive from all village homestays.
 Dinner included on backpacker nights, but breakfasts for own account (continental & cooked ala carte breakfast options)'
   notIncludes:
-    - '<strong>Trail Lunches</strong>(sharing basis)- you will need to supply your own trail lunches or pre-request/book these from the homestays'
+    - '<strong>Trail Lunches</strong> - you will need to supply your own trail lunches or pre-request/book these from the homestays'
     - Personal Insurance
     - Own transport to/from start of hike